Look and learn: Haggerty Museum of Art as a classroom

-We encourage you to explore the educational activities and opportunities outlined in the tabs below.
-There you will find additional information and resources to help you learn by looking at art.
+We encourage you to explore the educational activities and opportunities outlined below, where you'll find additional information and resources to help you learn by looking at art.

-Teach in the galleries, develop classes with the curator of education, co-curate exhibitions and explore connections between art and your curriculum.
+Teach in the galleries, develop classes with our curator for academic engagement, co-curate exhibitions, and explore connections between art and your curriculum.

-Bring art to your classroom through our Water Across the Curriculum school partnership program or schedule a gallery tour.
+Bring art to your classroom through our Art Across Curriculum school partnership program or schedule a gallery tour.

-Join us for a tour or event, or explore art on your own by taking advantage of complimentary admission seven days a week.
+Join us for a tour or event, or explore art on your own by taking advantage of complimentary admission seven days per week.